yangwhale/gpu-recipes/inference/a4high/llama3-1-70b/trtllm-serving-gke/README.md

-# Single Node Inference Benchmark of DeepSeek R1 671B with TensorRT-LLM on A4 High GKE Node Pool
+# Single Node Inference Benchmark of Llama 3.1 70B with TensorRT-LLM on A4 High GKE Node Pool

 English | [简体中文](README_CN.md)

-This recipe outlines the steps to benchmark the inference of a DeepSeek R1 671B model using [TensorRT-LLM](https://github.com/NVIDIA/TensorRT-LLM) on an [A4 High GKE Node pool](https://cloud.google.com/kubernetes-engine) with a single node.
+This recipe outlines the steps to benchmark the inference of a Llama 3.1 70B model using [TensorRT-LLM](https://github.com/NVIDIA/TensorRT-LLM) on an [A4 High GKE Node pool](https://cloud.google.com/kubernetes-engine) with a single node.

 ## Orchestration and Deployment Tools